 - Heat a skillet that is safe for the range and the oven, add butter and olive oil.
 Once the butter is melted, add the steak and sear on both sides until really nice color.

 - Take the skillet from the range and place into oven until medium rare.
 This should take around 7 to 10 minutes, use a meat thermometer for precise cooking time.

-- Let your steak rest for 5 minutes before serving, this insures the juices will stay in the mean rather than on your plate!
+- Let your steak rest for 5 minutes before serving; this ensures the juices will stay in the meat rather than on your plate!